Where to Ski in Europe

 Hotel-Restaurant L'Edelweiss, perched above La Grave's main drag, offers sweeping views of the glacier.
 The clientele -- mostly European daredevil types -- tends to go au naturel in the sauna.

 Think Norman Rockwell meets the Swiss Alps.
-In a country known for postcard-perfect scenery down every strasse, Berguen, 2 hours by car from Zurich, still manages to steal the show when it comes to alpine perfection.
+In a country known for postcard-perfect scenery down every strasse, Berguen, two hours by car from Zurich, still manages to steal the show when it comes to alpine perfection.
 Those heading to posh St. Moritz by train from Zurich chug right past this sled-happy hamlet, whose cheerfully stenciled houses are home to some 550 people.
 The village is sidled up to the Albula Pass, a mountain road closed to vehicle traffic during the winter but open to sleds.
 Downhill racing on wooden toboggans under historic stone viaducts is the pastime of choice, and the sled runs are open at night, too, for romantic moonlit runs fueled by mulled wine.
 Here you'll find a small, steep ski mountain called Darlux, and a 45-minute train ride will take you to the world-class resorts of Davos or St. Moritz if you're looking for more challenging downhill terrain.

 Hotel Garni Bellaval, a short walk from the Darlux lift, offers spotless rooms with plush down duvets and a breakfast buffet with homemade muesli and cured local meats.